Self-assessment

 - You take active steps to close the perception gap

-Step 3: Identify your next step
+Step 3: Identifying your next step

-At Stage 1: Begin noticing values in your work and other people's.
 For each story, ask: what values might this framing foreground?

 Story-level checklist

-A before, during and after guide for individual stories
+Use this before, during and after reporting.

 Before reporting – framing